kellyjandrews/firebase-functions-sms-example/README.md

 # Nexmo SMS with Firebase Functions

 This example sends and receives Nexmo SMS with Firebase Functions.
-Inbound SMS messages use a webhook on Firebase to add the message to a Firestore.
+Inbound SMS messages use a webhook on Firebase to add the message to the Firebase Realtime Database.
 Upon creation, a triggered function will echo back the original text to the phone number.

 ## Welcome to Nexmo